tbishaw-stat6250/course-questions-wiki/week-02/README.md

 - Question (dfei−stat6250): In SAS, what is the default length of a numeric variable?
 - Answer (dfei−stat6250): In SAS, the default length of a numeric variable is 8 bytes.
 - *Question* (tbishaw-stat6250): When you end your SAS session or delete a libref, will you have another way of accessing the files in the library?
-- *Question* (tbishaw-stat6250): What is the difference between the two parts a SAS data set, a descriptor portion and the data portion?